jdonaldson/vaxe/README.md

 syntax highlighting, indenting, compiling, and many more options.  vaxe has "vimdoc" documentation.
-You can see the current vimdoc documentation [here](https://raw.github.com/jdonaldson/vaxe/master/doc/vaxe.txt), as well as through using `:help vaxe`  This page will describe some of the special or optional features that vaxe supports, in addition to recommended configuration settings.
+You can see the current vimdoc documentation [here](https://raw.github.com/jdonaldson/vaxe/master/doc/vaxe.txt), as well as through using `:help vaxe` within vim.
+This page will describe some of the special or optional features that vaxe supports, in addition to recommended configuration settings.

 ![Vaxe Screenshot](http://i.imgur.com/JFvze.png) (screenshot shows neocomplcache completion mode, vim-powerline, tagbar, and monokai color theme)